tea2code/fantasy-rts/documentation/Execution Phases.md

 ### 5. Preinitialize Modules.

 A first initialization step which can be used to preconfigure modules.
 For example influence the creation of data.
 Should only be used for cases where no other phase is fitting.
 It is possible to request another execution if required.
-If too many extra executions are requested it is assumed that a dead lock has occured and an exception is thrown.
+If too many extra executions are requested it is assumed that a dead lock has occurred and an exception is thrown.

 ### 6. Create Data

 The modules should create any data objects in the shared manager in this phase.
 It is possible to request another execution if required.
 This allows for example to let another module create it's data objects and then modify them afterwards.
-If too many extra executions are requested it is assumed that a dead lock has occured and an exception is thrown.
+If too many extra executions are requested it is assumed that a dead lock has occurred and an exception is thrown.

 ### 7. Check Required Data